What is Koji?

 Nutrition-wise it is full of vitamins.
 Normally, vitamins in supplements cannot be fully absorbed by the body because it’s not in its natural form, whereas absorption ratio of the natural vitamins in Amazake is around 90%.
 Also, the Vitamin B2 level is increased by 6.3 times as much from the original ingredients because of the chemical transformation in the fermentation process.

 Straight Koji is in grain format, but it’s texture can be quite different depending on the type of Koji.
 Each Koji has significantly different aroma and texture.
-Some chefs use straight Koji by roasting and grinding to add texture to the dish.
-Others use it by soaking them in milk to transform its flavour to the liquid.
+Some chefs use Koji Grain by roasting and grinding to add texture to the dish.
+Others use it by soaking Koji Grain in some liquid (such as milk) to drawing and transferring its Umami into the liquid.